Who is eligible to apply for a Cultural Coalition grant?

 What is the size of the grants?

-Examples of eligible projects include: events or programs for galleries, museums, support of public art and art education, cultural fairs and festivals; concerts or theater series; enrichment and education efforts associated with varied fields including history, philosophy, languages, literature, archaeology, ethics, etc.
+Examples of eligible projects include: events or programs for galleries and museums; support for public art and art education; cultural fairs and festivals; concerts or theater series; and enrichment and educational efforts across fields such as history, philosophy, languages, literature, archaeology, ethics, etc.

 What are grant funds intended to be used for?

-Cultural Coalition grants are intended to fund projects that meet the primary goals and priorities of the JCCC.
+Cultural Coalition grants are intended to fund projects that align with the JCCC's primary goals and priorities.
 Funds from Cultural Coalition grants may be used only for programs and services that serve residents of Jackson County.
 Funds may not be used for project expenditures taking place prior to January 1 or after December 31 of the designated grant year.

 Can I apply for building repairs or renovations?